raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 admin ~  ฿  ufw status
 admin ~  ฿  exit
 ```
-- Edit lnd.conf to allow rpc from more than just the default localhost
+- Add one new line in the [Application Options] section of lnd.conf to allow rpc from more than just the default localhost

-Add one new line in the [Application Options] section

 `admin ~  ฿  sudo nano /home/bitcoin/.lnd/lnd.conf`